lorenanicole/lorenanicole.github.io-src/content/articles/what-is-your-voting-plan.md

 >> The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex.
 Congress shall have power to enforce this article by appropriate legislation.

-Only fitting that Michelle Obama should sport a `VOTE` necklace during her empassioned virtual Democratic National Convention address tonight.
+Only fitting that Michelle Obama should sport a `VOTE` necklace during her empassioned virtual Democratic National Convention address last night.
+(Also, yes, I did order a knockoff `VOTE` necklace, this one [donating $5 USD to the League of Women Voters NYC](https://www.uncommongoods.com/product/the-vote-necklace).)

 <img src="https://cdn.cnn.com/cnnnext/dam/assets/200817232549-michelle-obama-vote-necklace-exlarge-169.jpg">